college application essay about mental health

 Calculate for all schools

-Your chance of acceptance, your chancing factors, extracurriculars, can i write about mental health in my college essay.
+Your chance of acceptance, your chancing factors, extracurriculars, is it okay to discuss mental health in my college application essay.

 About CollegeVine’s Expert FAQ